SWI-Prolog/packages-semweb/doc/rdfdb.md

 ## Literal matching and indexing {#semweb-literals}

-Literal values are ordered and indexed using a _|skip list|_ The aim of this index is threefold.
+Literal values are ordered and indexed using a _|skip list|_.
+The aim of this index is threefold.

   * Unlike hash-tables, binary trees allow for efficient